-Pickup sticks - Pickup sticks, or jackstraws, was a very popular game among North American settlers.
-The game was originated with American Indians.
+Pickup sticks -Pickup sticks, or jackstraws, was a very popular game among North American settlers.
+The game originated with American Indians.
 It was originally played with straws of wheat.
 To play, all that was needed was a pile of wood splinters or straws.
-Some fancy pick-up-stick games had ivory "straws."
+Some fancy pick-up-stick games had ivory straws.
 Modern versions of jackstraws use wooden or plastic sticks.
 The sticks are heaped in the middle of a table.
 Each player takes a turn removing one stick from the pile.
 The challenge is to do so without moving any of the other sticks.

 Chess, checkers, and backgammon have been pastimes for older children and adults for hundreds of years.
 In the 1800s, new board games became popular.
 They were designed to be played by the entire family.

-Annie Over - For this game, you needed two teams, a ball, and some kind of barrier, like a log or a table.
+Annie Over - This game needed two teams, a ball, and some kind of barrier, like a log or a table, or possibly low wall.
 Teams stood on either side of the barrier.
-The team with the ball is 'it.'
-They yell 'Annie!' and throw the ball to a member of the opposing team.
-If the child doesn't catch the ball, then that team is 'it.'
-If he or she catches the ball, the teams have to change sides fast!
+The team with the ball was "it."
+They yelled "Annie!" and throw the ball to a member of the opposing team.
+If the child didn't catch the ball, then that team was "it."
+If he or she catches the ball, the teams have to change sides fast.
 While the teams are running to change sides, the one who caught the ball tries to hit an opponent with the ball.
 If he or she succeeds, the child who was hit changes teams.
 The goal is to eliminate the other team.

-Baseball - Baseball as a formalized sport was just gaining popularity in the 1840s.
+Baseball- Baseball as a formalized sport was just gaining popularity in the 1840s.
 It originated with the British games of cricket and rounders.
-There were many American versions of "Base Ball" with just as many different rules played by children in their villages, soldiers fighting in the Civil War, slave children in the South, and many others.
+There were many American versions of "Base Ball," with just as many different rules played by children in their villages, soldiers fighting in the Civil War, slave children in the South, and many others.
 The first formalized rules for the game were introduced in 1845 in New York.
 The game probably would have been played by the soldiers at Fort Scott, but the formalized rules would probably not have been followed until the late 1840s or early 1850s.
-For more information on baseball history, click here.
+For more information follow the link, baseball history.